core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Sender Key from the Sender Context is used as salt in the HKDF, when deriving the Pairwise Sender Key.

-* The Recipient Key from the Recipient Context associated to endpoint X is used as salt in the HKDF, when deriving the Pairwise Recipient Key.
+* The Recipient Key from the Recipient Context associated with endpoint X is used as salt in the HKDF, when deriving the Pairwise Recipient Key.

 * Sender Auth Cred is the endpoint's own authentication credential from the Sender Context.

-* Recipient Auth Cred is the endpoint X's authentication credential from the Recipient Context associated to the endpoint X.
+* Recipient Auth Cred is the endpoint X's authentication credential from the Recipient Context associated with the endpoint X.

 * The Shared Secret is computed as a cofactor Diffie-Hellman shared secret, see Section 5.7.1.2 of {{NIST-800-56A}}, using the Pairwise Key Agreement Algorithm.
 The endpoint uses its private key from the Sender Context and the other endpoint's public key included in Recipient Auth Cred.
 Note the requirement of validation of public keys in {{ssec-crypto-considerations}}.
 For X25519 and X448, the procedure is described in {{Section 5 of RFC7748}} using public keys mapped to Montgomery coordinates, see {{montgomery}}.